image by Gabriel LegarÃ© (lic)

-While the hallucinations and delusions characteristic of psychosis are 'imagined' in the sense that they do not have a solid, consistent basis in reality, they are nevertheless unavoidable and appear as real as other more reality-based perceptions to the people who experience them.
-Schizophrenic persons have little choice but to take their hallucinations seriously as their malfunctioning brains cause them to experience hallucinations uncontrollably with the force of real sensations.
-Hallucinations are thus a sort of 'virtual reality' that schizophrenic people become trapped within, and the delusions that form around these hallucinations are a natural response to this unintentionally altered perception.
+The hallucinations and delusions are 'imagined' in the sense that they do not have a solid basis in reality.
+However, they cannot be avoided and appear as real as other perceptions to the people who experience them.
+People with schizophrenia take the hallucinations seriously because of problems in their brain.
+Hallucinations are a sort of 'virtual reality' that people become trapped within.
+The delusional thoughts that form around these hallucinations are a natural response to what they believe they are experiencing.

-People with schizophrenia tend to think and act differently than other people because the occurrence of hallucinations, delusions and other symptoms characteristic of schizophrenia causes them to experience reality very differently than other people, This loss of reality can be terrifying for both schizophrenic people, who struggle mightily to make sense of their inner perceptual chaos, and for the people around them who grapple with trying to understand why their loved ones are acting in such odd and seemingly disorganized ways.
+People with schizophrenia tend to think and act differently than other people.
+This happens because the hallucinations, delusions and other symptoms of the disease cause them to experience reality very differently than other people.
+This loss of reality can be terrifying and cause them to struggle a great deal to make sense of their experiences.
+It is also very difficult for the people around them who are trying to understand why their loved ones are acting in such odd ways.